savkorlev/AS_STS_code/README.md

 A good idea seems to be to set it to 75% of maxIteration
     penalty_cost_dummy_iteration = **75**  # setting this parameter correctly is very important for the initial solution.

+1.2 maxTime: for how long the code should run max. -> main.py Since we want to optimize for speed, and we need to compare with the speed of the ExcelSolver, we can now set a maxTime.
+This is useful to compare the speed of different parameter settings.
+The loop will stop after either maxTime or maxIterations are reached, so if you want only 1, set the other very high.
+    maxTime = **120.0**  # sets how much time the loop should maximally use

-1.2 AvailableVehicles: How many vehicles we have available. -> main.py Can be set in main in "# 3.
+1.3 AvailableVehicles: How many vehicles we have available. -> main.py Can be set in main in "# 3.
 CREATING OUR VEHICLES".
     num_Atego = **20**
     num_VWTrans = **20**
     num_eCargoBike = **0**

-1.3 Penalties
+1.4 Penalties
-1.3.1 penalty_cost: How much cost an overload creates. -> Utils.py
+1.4.1 penalty_cost: How much cost an overload creates. -> Utils.py
 We have to decide how we want to scale the penalty_cost with growing iterations.
 We could do linear growth / exponential growth etc. Additionally, the overload for the "iteration 0" can be set.
 It should probably not be 0, or we will put bikes everywhere...